 No matter what temperature I set on the oven, it would heat the inside of the mozzarella bites at the same time as the dough outside.
 So before the dough was cooked through and browned, the mozzarella sticks inside were melted and wanted to come out!

-The majority of my mozzarella bites had cheese oozing from the side when cooked in the oven.
+The majority of my fried mozzarella balls had cheese oozing from the side when cooked in the oven.

 This is due to the fact that the air fryer is a small, intense convection oven.
 The hot air is circulated around the food, ultimately browning and crisping it quickly.